hnkansai/hnkansai_talks/README.md

 ## HN Kansai 74

+## HN Kansai 11

+- VFX Camera Tracking - by David Morris
+- Flat Design - Sacha Greif
+- Building and Using a Standing Desk - Raphael Guyot

 ## HN Kansai 9

 - Interactive Audiovisual Experience with the Leap Motion Controller - by Eddie Lee